 My Journey

-Originally from Argentina where I completed a BA(Hons) in Graphic Design at the University of Buenos Aires (UBA, FADU), I have taught in several leading institutions with diverse learning communities (including Goldsmith University, Rutgers University, Parsons School of Design, Princeton University, MIT), conducted cross-disciplinary academic research in renowned centers (University College London Interaction Center), and worked for numerous organizations in four different countries (US, UK, Spain, Argentina).
+Originally from Argentina where I completed a BA(Hons) in Graphic Design at the University of Buenos Aires (UBA, FADU), I have taught in several leading institutions with diverse learning communities (including Goldsmith University, Rutgers University, Parsons School of Design, Princeton University, MIT, Northeastern University), conducted cross-disciplinary academic research in renowned centers (University College London Interaction Center), and worked for numerous organizations in four different countries (US, UK, Spain, Argentina).

 More than two decades ago, I moved to Barcelona to complete a postgraduate degree in Editorial Techniques and an MPhil in Information Design both at the University of Barcelona.
 My passion for understanding how information designers think took me to London to complete a PhD at the London College of Communication, University of the Arts London.
 In 2014, I moved to the New York-area; currently I live in Boston.